 Editor's note: This article was originally published a few years ago.
-It mentions playgrounds and facilities that are temporarily closed or not advisable to visit at present.
-Please adhere to current COVID-19 guidelines and practice safe social distancing when venturing out.
+It mentions visitor centers and other facilities that may remain closed due to the pandemic.
+Please continue to keep your distance from other households when recreating outdoors and mask up when you can't.

 The day I realized we were on a first-name basis with practically every duck and goose along our local recreation path, I knew my toddler and I needed a new running route.
 Longer spring days were still a way off, but cabin fever was building, so we set off in search of new paths, vistas and playgrounds.

 My trail wish list includes convenient (and preferably free) parking and restrooms — two must-haves for any parent out and about with a young one.
 My 2-year-old son demands play space, whether a fully equipped playground or simply a wide open field for chasing a ball or playing tag with Mommy.